Here’s How Often To Replace Air Filters In Your Home

 If anyone in the house suffers from asthma or allergies or has pets that shed, the air filter will need to be changed more frequently.

 Air filters assist in clearing the air in a heating and air conditioning system by removing unwanted debris.
 Excess contaminants can build up in the filter and cause a release of dust and dander if not changed regularly.
 This may cause certain household members to react with a runny nose, itchy eyes, sneezing, and other allergic reactions.
 Poor air circulation can also cause an increased risk of asthma attacks.
-If someone in the household suffers from severe allergies, it’s recommended to change the air filters very frequently; in some cases, every two weeks.
-For milder to moderate allergies, try to replace the air filters every 30 days.
+If someone in the household suffers from severe allergies, it’s recommended to change the air filters very frequently; in some cases, every 2 weeks.
+For milder to moderate allergies, residents will want to try to replace the air filters every 30 days.

 Change the air filter during allergy seasons.